Apply principles of Zero Trust to Microsoft Security Copilot

 Step 2.
 Apply least privilege to admin and SecOps user accounts

-Assign user accounts to Copilot for Security roles
+Assign user accounts to Security Copilot roles

 Product Roles Description